-The partnership allows bike mechanics to accept secure payments, manage transactions seamlessly, and improve cash flow.
-“This powerful combination provides bike shops with a complete solution to run their business more efficiently and professionally, helping them increase revenue by up to 20% and save as much as 8 hours on administrative tasks each week,” says explains Jake Fieldsend, co-founder of Bikebook.
+By combining the power of SumUp with the efficiency of Workshop, this partnership allows bike mechanics to accept secure payments, manage transactions seamlessly, and improve cash flow.
+This powerful combination provides bike shops with a complete solution to run their business more efficiently and professionally, helping them increase revenue by up to 20% and save as much as 8 hours of administrative time each week.

-“What we found was that most independent mechanics signing up were completely priced out of other specialist software that bigger bike shops use.
-This meant they missed out on the tools that help businesses grow and run more smoothly.
+“What we found was that most independent mechanics signing up were completely priced out of other specialist software that bigger bike shops use,” explains Jake Fieldsend, co-founder of Bikebook.
+“This meant they missed out on the tools that help businesses grow and run more smoothly.
 We wanted to change that.”

-What is SumUp?
+Who is SumUp?

 How does it work?

-“The Workshop software seamlessly slots into any existing tech stack so that installation is easy and stress free,” says Fieldsend.
-“Once set up, it can automate customer communications including, for example, appointment reminders and tune-up suggestions, and streamline internal resource allocation as well as make invoicing and service reporting easy.
-Mechanics can quickly allocate resources, manage parts with their distributors, and even obtain customer approval for maintenance costs all in one place within the portal.”
+The Workshop software seamlessly slots into any existing tech stack so that installation is easy and stress free.
+Once set up, it can automate customer communications including, for example, appointment reminders and tune-up suggestions, and streamline internal resource allocation as well as make invoicing and service reporting easy.

 We wanted to take the burden off of the shoulders of the shop”